aajiwani/seek_email_system/README.md

 Server could be started by running
 `yarn start` under root folder.
 Server runs on port 3001, please take note that this port should be available and not binded to anything else.

+All the codes are covered with tests, please use `yarn test` to perform the tests and generate an HTML report under coverage.

 ## Client

 Client could be started by running